Consistent circuits for indefinite causal order: Examples of constructing processes with indefinite causal order

 In this voting protocol, each agent casts a vote for which of the other two agents they would like to see come last in the causal order.
 Alice, for instance, can either vote for Bob or for Charlie to come last.
 If there is a majority, then the winning agent can both i) learn that they won the vote, and ii) receive (arbitrarily large) messages from each of the two losing agents.
 As for the two losers, each of them can only learn that they lost (i.e.\ no majority was obtained in favour of them), and they cannot receive any messages from the other agents.
 If no majority is obtained, then all agents learn that they lost, and none of them can signal to any other.

-Now, it is natural to assume that in such a voting protocol, the winner learns of their victory and receives messages from the losers `after' all the votes are cast.
-Yet in the Lugano process, if Alice wins, then from her perspective she learns that she won, and receives messages from Bob and Charlie, \textit{before} she casts her own vote.
-This would be easily understandable were the election rigged in her favour, so that her vote was irrelevant from the start.
-But this is not the case; if either Bob or Charlie won instead, then they would find themselves in exactly the same situation.
+This voting protocol would have nothing surprising if it assumed that the winner learns of their victory and receives messages from the losers `after' all the votes are cast.
+Yet in the Lugano process, the crucial fact is that Alice, for instance, learns whether she won, and (if she won) receives Bob and Charlie's messages, \textit{before} she casts her own vote; and the same goes for Bob and Charlie.
 This sounds dangerously close to a grandfather paradox, since each agent contributes to an outcome that they might become aware of before they make their contribution.
 It seems likely that the agents could somehow take advantage of this system to send messages back to their own past, and decide what they do based on those messages, leading to logical inconsistencies.

 Why this never happens -- why, more precisely, the agents still have no way to send information back to themselves -- can be figured out with a bit of analysis of the voting system.
 Indeed, Alice, for instance, finds herself in either of two cases.
 The first one is that she won: a majority `was' obtained in favour of her.
 This means that she cannot send messages to either of the agents, since only the winner can receive messages.
 Nor can she signal to other agents by casting her vote: her victory implies that both Bob and Charlie voted for her, in which case her own vote is irrelevant to the outcome.
 Therefore, if Alice wins, then she cannot send any information back to herself via the other agents.